top of page

 Playing, singing and twirling by the three stunners has H&B dying with love

-H: Zounds – this beats the Waltz hollow
+H: Zounds - such a display beats the Waltz hollow

 B: The Waltz is obscene - should be banned - this (holds up arms) this! - is life!

-M: I feel you belong here Milord – plus, a tan would do you no harm at all
+M: How good of you to say so, my Lord - I almost feel you belong here - plus, a tan would do you no harm at all

-B: I’d freckle! – and THAT’S not happening (calms down and smiles) Athens holds my heart and soul - can I cease to love thee – the town that is - No!
+B: A sunburn? (drifts tangentially) - I'd have to reconfigure my entire wardrobe - it would certainly diminish the power of my underlook (refocuses) Athens holds my heart and soul - can I cease to love thee - the town that is - No!

 B: Ah!
 What words can never speak so well!